IAmMoltony/ds-craft/plans.md

 ## Q of L (quality of life) Features

 - Allow for UI customization (even if its super basic) (planned for beta1.7)
+- Settings in pause menu (planned for beta1.7)

 ## Code Improvements